 Violinist Anne-Sophie Mutter, who premiered her second violin concerto In tempus praesans, comments: "Gubaidulina manages to intoxicate the listener immediately, so one is not amazed by the structure, but simply has the feeling: ‘It hits you right between the eyes’."
 Cellist Ivan Monighetti writes of how her music “shows us the way out of the representational world into the sphere of immaterial values.
 In this sense, all her music is spiritual”.

 Conductors who have championed Gubaidulina’s music have ranged from Gennadi Rozhdestvensky, who first performed the extraordinary cadenza for conductor in her Symphony: Stimmen… Verstummen, to current figures including Simon Rattle, Valery Gergiev and Andris Nelsons.
 Kent Nagano describes conducting Gubaidulina’s works: “She has a very personal aesthetic and understanding of how her music should sound.
 The inner rhythmic arc in a piece develops its own liveliness of time.
 As an interpreter of Gubaidulina's music, dealing with this well and carefully is a special challenge."

-Recent works have seen the composer collaborating in her third violin concerto Dialogue: You and I with violinist Vadim Repin, and in her Triple Concerto with bayanist Elsbeth Moser, violinist Baiba Skride and cellist Harriet Krijgh.
+In November 2021, her powerful new orchestral work The Wrath of God achieved its belated premiere as a highlight at the Wien Modern festival.
+Other recent works have seen the composer collaborating in her third violin concerto Dialogue: You and I with violinist Vadim Repin, and in her Triple Concerto with bayanist Elsbeth Moser, violinist Baiba Skride and cellist Harriet Krijgh.
 Her 90th birthday year in 2021 brings the release of a new documentary film titled On Love and Hatred, after her recent opus summum.
 The composer has collaborated with director Leila Monassypowa for this major biographical survey of her life and composing career.